garancev/redesigned-robot/README.md

 * [A StackOverflow answer by Charles Bailey](http://stackoverflow.com/a/1113140/6329359) (for restoring deleted files)
 * [A StackOverflow answer by inger](http://stackoverflow.com/a/3125507/6329359) (for conflicted files)
 * [Various answers under this StackOverflow question](https://stackoverflow.com/questions/1910082/git-stash-apply-version) (for `git stash` precisions)
+* [A StackOverflow question by pepr](https://stackoverflow.com/questions/10349302/how-to-git-log-from-all-branches-for-the-author-at-once) (for `git log` specific to an author)
 * [Oh shit git](http://ohshitgit.com/) (for `git reflog`)
 * [Git doc](https://git-scm.com/docs) (for many, many things)